StrikingLoo/strikingloo.github.io/wiki/brain-activity-to-speech.md

 ### Further Reading

 - [MindVis by Stanford - Seeing Beyond the Brain: Conditional Diffusion Model with Sparse Masked Modeling for Vision Decoding](https://mind-vis.github.io/)
+- [A streaming brain-to-voice neuroprosthesis to restore naturalistic communication](https://www.nature.com/articles/s41593-025-01905-6?utm_source=substack&utm_medium=email) - 2025 April update: Researchers from Berkeley got to convert thoughts to speech at a pace of 90 WPM -beating previous records of 30-.

+> We designed and used deep learning recurrent neural network transducer models to achieve online large-vocabulary intelligible fluent speech synthesis personalized to the participant’s preinjury voice with neural decoding in 80-ms increments.